 WE NEED THE HELP OF ENTREPRENEURS

-An important part of Statoil’s investment in innovation is transparency and the recognition that some of the future energy solutions will be created outside the company.
+An important part of Equinor’s investment in innovation is transparency and the recognition that some of the future energy solutions will be created outside the company.

-“We have around 20,000 employees at Statoil, but there are 7 billion people on Earth.
-We cannot rule out there are communities outside of Statoil that we should learn from and work with,” says Hegna Hærland.
+“We have around 20,000 employees at Equinor, but there are 7 billion people on Earth.
+We cannot rule out there are communities outside of Equinor that we should learn from and work with,” says Hegna Hærland.

 The project entails that technology start-ups from around the world will be invited to submit their ideas for solutions to today’s and tomorrow’s energy challenges.
 The best ideas and companies will then be taken under our wing for a period of time for further development, by means of Techstars’ proven method.

 “The theme of our first energy accelerator is ‘Energy platforms for the future’.
 We will be looking globally for companies that want to work together with us to solve the energy challenges of the future.”